 5. Go (off-track) cross-country skiing

-I’d gone cross-country skiing once in Quebec, but I’d never gone off-track cross-country skiing before.
+I'd gone cross-country skiing once in Quebec in Canada, but I'd never gone off-track cross-country skiing before.
 At the Nordic Academy in Hochfilzen, I got to do both.
-But first our guide explained the difference between regular cross-country skies (they’re slicker) and off-track cross-country skis (not so slick) and he also showed us how cross-country ski sizing works.
-Basically, it’s all about how much you weigh and not about how tall you are.
+But first our guide explained the difference between regular cross-country skies (they're slicker) and off-track cross-country skis (not so slick) and he also showed us how cross-country ski sizing works.
+Basically, it's all about how much you weigh and not about how tall you are.

 Now, while cross-country skiing is one of those typical things to do during an Austria winter vacation, it's actually much harder than it looks – especially when you're trying to get up a hill!
 We all did pretty okay on the flat parts and also had no trouble sliding down that one hill, but climbing it with cross-country skis on, that was something else.
 Let's just say there were a lot of giggles and not all of us managed to stay upright :-)